Friday, May 27, 2011

 UNM bureau tallies LANL impact

-rom Business Outlook -- Los Alamos National Laboratory is the sixth-largest employer in New Mexico and contributes nearly 24,000 jobs to the state, according to a University of New Mexico study based on 2009 numbers. (
+From Business Outlook -- Los Alamos National Laboratory is the sixth-largest employer in New Mexico and contributes nearly 24,000 jobs to the state, according to a University of New Mexico study based on 2009 numbers.
+(Full Story)

 ‘How far we’ve come’